mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 Unfortunately, I can't explain spike around 500 ms for concurrency level of 25.
 I saw similar artifacts for other concurrency levels tests (including socket.io tests), so I assume it has something to do with garbage collection and nodejs.

-Now, lets change X axis to be messages _sent_ by the server:
+Now, lets change X axis to be messages _sent_ by the server per second:

 <div id="node_r" class="graph"> </div>
 <div id="node_rlegend" class="graph_legend"> </div>